LamsyA/Asset-marketplace/README.md

 1. Asset Creation: Users can create new assets (represented as NFTs) and associate them with a title, description, price, and a unique credential.
 The credential acts as a unique identifier for each asset.

 2. Asset Buying: Users can buy assets by sending the specified price in Ether to the contract.
-Once the payment is made, the asset status changes to "PAID," and ownership is transferred to the buyer.
+Once the payment is made, the asset status changes to "PAID,"

-3. Asset Refund: The buyer of an asset can request a refund before the asset status changes to "SOLD."
-The contract owner has the authority to approve refunds, releasing the asset back to the original seller.
+3. Asset Refund: The buyer of an asset can request a refund before the asset status changes to "SOLD." the asset status changes to "OPEN,"

 4. Asset Holding: The contract owner can "probe" an asset, putting it on hold.
 While an asset is on hold, it cannot be bought or sold.

 5. Asset Release: The contract owner can release an asset from holding, making it available for buying or selling.

+5. Asset Confirm: The buyer of an asset needs to confirm the asset for transfer of ownership to take place and the fund is release to the asset seller.
+This process ensure on-chain transfer of ownership to buyer from the asset owner.

 ### Data Structures